denten-books/plain-text/0-intro.md

 [^ln-varela]: See @varela_autopoiesis:_1974; @barthes_rustle_1989, 5;
 @nuttall_new_2007, 6-25.

-[^ln-wark]: I use the term "vector" in somewhat more limited sense than it appears in the idea of "vectoralist class" coined by McKenzie Wark.
-By "vectoralist class" Wark means something like the group of interests that control the distribution of information.
-See for example
-@wark_information_2006.
-In understanding the document as a vector I posit it as a three-dimensional rather than a two-dimensional object, with the extra dimension extending in time, similar to Jerome McGann's idea of the "editorial horizon."
-See @mcgann_textual_1991.

 [^ln-winner]: See for example: "[w]riters concerned with with problems of technology-out-of-control have frequently echoed Hobbes in suggesting that such an artifact---the Leviathan of interconnected technical systems---has a